Quantum Machine Learning for $b$-jet charge identification: -jets identification procedure

 \subsection{Training and testing phases}

 The \emph{muon} and \emph{complete} datasets are both split into training and testing sub-datasets: about $60\%$ of the samples are used in the training process that includes also the validation and the remaining $40\%$ are used to test, evaluate and compare the classifiers.
 In the \emph{muon dataset} analysis, 60000 jets are used for training and 40000 jets are used for testing.
 The \emph{complete dataset} training is performed on 400000 jets and remaining 290000 are used for testing and assessing performance.
-In the analysis of the \emph{muon dataset} the Angle Embedding structure is studied and compared to a DNN with the same input variables.
-In the case of the \emph{complete dataset}, both Angle Embedding and Amplitude Embedding classifiers are considered, and the 16 variables are used as input for a DNN.
+In the analysis of the \emph{muon dataset} (\emph{complete dataset}), the Angle Embedding and Amplitude Embedding classifiers are studied and compared to a DNN with the same 4 (16) input variables.
 The training process aims to find the values of the model parameters $\theta$ that minimise the Mean Squared Error loss function

 where $N$ is the number of training jets, $P^i_b$ is the predicted probability, defined in Eq.~\ref{eq:Pb}, for the $i$-th jet, and $T^i$ is the target probability for the $i$-th jet, \textit{i.e.}, $1$ for a $b$ jet and $0$ for a $\bar{b}$ jet.
 Due to the large number of jets in the datasets, the quantum models are trained implementing a mini-batch gradient descent~\cite{BatchGD} algorithm using the ADAM optimiser~\cite{ref:adam} to minimise Eq.~\ref{eqn:lossfunction}.
 The training dataset is split in several mini-batches containing a fixed number of training samples.
 During each training step, the gradient of Eq.~\ref{eqn:lossfunction} is evaluated, averaging over the training samples of a mini-batch, and used to update model parameters.
 A training epoch is completed when the whole training dataset is processed, namely after a number of steps equal to the number of mini-batches.
 Unless specified otherwise, the models are trained with learning rate\footnote{In Machine Learning, the learning rate $\xi$ of an optimisation algorithm is usually defined as the scaling factor applied to the gradient of the loss function when updating the parameters.
 It can be tuned as a parameter of the learning process.} $\xi=0.01$ for 100 epochs, while the mini-batch size is fixed to the maximum value allowed by memory constraints.
 The output of the classifier gives the probability that a jet is generated by a $b$ or a $\Bar{b}$ quark.
 The label with the highest probability is assigned to the jet, \textit{i.e.} if $P_b > 0.5$ ($P_b < 0.5$) then it is classified as a $b$ jet ($\Bar{b}$ jet).
 In Fig.~\ref{fig:prob_dist_left} the output distributions for the two classes ($b$ and $\bar{b}$ jets) after the training procedure are shown; a separation between the two distributions around $0.5$ is visible leading to a good classification.
 It should be noted that the $P_b$ distribution is shifted toward 1 for $b$ quarks, and toward 0 for $\bar{b}$ quarks, as expected.
 Fig.~\ref{fig:prob_dist_right} shows the output distribution for the Angle Embedding classifier on 16 qubits: in green the jets that are correctly classified, in red the jets that are wrongly classified and the sum of all jets in grey.
 As expected, correctly classified jets tend to stay close to $0$ and $1$ while the wrongly classified jets are peaked around $0.5$, where the prediction power is minimum.